Tommy Wiseau: Internet

 In 2011, Wiseau starred in a YouTube web series, Tommy Explains it All, in which he explained his views on various topics ranging from Citizen Kane to the art of kissing.
 Also in 2011, Wiseau starred in segments on Machinima.com called The Tommy Wi-Show.
 The segments show Wiseau playing various video games, such as Mortal Kombat and Driver: San Francisco, and offering commentary.
 In 2019, Wiseau starred in the pilot for an animated webseries titled SpaceWorld.
+An advertisement for 1Password released in January 2024 features Wiseau.

 Personal life

 Wiseau remains private about the details of his personal and family life.
-In 2017, he told Entertainment Weekly, "I think private life should be private life, the professional life should be the professional life, and that's where I stand, and I have right [sic] to do that."
+In 2017, he told Entertainment Weekly, "I think private life should be private life, the professional life should be the professional life, and that's where I stand, and I have [the] right to do that."
 During a 2016 interview with James Franco, Wiseau referred to Greg Sestero as his "best friend".
 In a December 2017 interview with Howard Stern, he claimed to speak fluent French and said he is a Catholic.